Oaks Park Roller Skating Rink: History

 Dale and Jeanne Pritchard were longtime instructors at the rink.

-The rink has served as a location for several films and TV shows including Grimm, Portlandia, Leverage, Breaking In and Untraceable.
-In addition, the rink also appeared in Free Willy as the exterior to the tank where Willy was held captive.

 In 2017, Damian Lillard and Adidas released a version of his "Dame 4" shoe, called "Glow in the Park", which was inspired by the rink.

 Today, the Oaks Rink carries the tagline "Skaters Paradise" to accompany its 100 x 200 square foot (20,000 sq ft skating surface) Michigan maple floor and the last live Wurlitzer pipe organ to operate in a U.S. roller rink.